joereynolds/joereynolds.github.io/drafts/2018-07-07-you-dont-need-vimwiki.md

 Of course you did!

-Let's go through some of Vimwiki's features and dispel them in places of vim alternatives.
+Let's go through some of Vimwiki's features and dispel them in place of vim alternatives.

-Vimwiki states the following features
+Vimwiki states the following features:

 ##### 1. Organise notes and ideas

-TODO - weird phrasing
-It's understandable vimwiki boasts this feature, when I used to use vimwiki, I loved the linking and referencing all over the place, but I have two letters for you; `gf`.
+ When I used to use Vimwiki, I loved the ability to link files to each other but I have two letters for you; `gf`.

-`gf` allows you to edit the file under the cursor (assuming it's in your path).
+`gf` allows you to edit the file under the cursor (assuming it's in your path). (see `:help gf`)

 With a sensible directory structure, you can easily organise your notes and ideas.